Nonextensive Thermodynamics of the Morse Oscillator: Signature and Solid State Application: Analytical Results

 We take the 'smaller root' (as the energy increases with \( x \)), and we define:

 Then, the q-dependent modified expression of the maximum accessible state can be expressed as:

 It should be noted that the square root is real only if:

-This gives us the criteria or limit of the maximum inverse temperature for which, in a given \( q < 1 \), the above derivation of $n_{\mathrm{eff}}$ is valid.
+This gives us the criteria or limit of the minimum inverse temperature ($\beta$) for which, in a given \( q < 1 \), the above derivation of $n_{\mathrm{eff}}$ is valid.
 The result suggests that within the above temperature limit and for $q<1$ for a given temperature, a small $q$ has a smaller $n_{\mathrm{eff}}$ value than the actual.
 However, with increasing q values, the number of accessible states also increases.
 This result suggests that due to the introduction of the Tsallis parameter q in the partition function, the effective number of bound states decreases.
+Eq.~\ref{T_scal} also shows that the temperature at which the deviation of the effective number of states ($n_{\mathrm{eff}}$) disappears scales as: $T \propto (1-q).$ This is the temperature at which the q-deformed statistics recover the BG statistics.